magiclabs/example-nextjs/README.md

 ### Social Login Auth

-The social login implementation is similar. `magic.loginWithRedirect()` takes an object with provider, and a redirectURI for where to redirect back to once the user is authenticated.
-We authenticate with the server on the /callback page.
+The social login implementation is similar. `magic.oauth.loginWithRedirect()` takes an object with provider, and a redirectURI for where to redirect back to once the user is authenticated.
+We authenticate with the server on the `/callback` page.

 ```js
 async function handleLoginWithSocial(provider) {